iamcamilo/iamcamilo/_about/2-skills.md

 ---
 title: Skills
+image-cover: images/about/skills.svg
 ---
-<p>These are some of the Skills and Process that I’m using on my current projects:</p>
+These are some of the **skills and processes** that I’m using on my current projects:
 <div class="list">
   <ul class="col-1">
     <li class="subtitle">Design</li>